 There are a lot of great free weight exercises out there for biceps, but if you want a change of pace from the dumbbells and barbells, there are plenty of machines at the gym that will get the job done.

-Here are some of the most effective biceps exercises you can do on weight machines at the gym.
+Here are some of the most effective biceps exercises you can do, either on weight machines at the gym or your own home gym equipment setup.

 1. Machine Bicep Curl